-Target Implementation Date: August 2024 A + + : > > > C + > > > Completion Date Recommendation #13 By when? (month and year) d year) STATUS, Delayed What Will Be Done?
+Target Implementation Date: August 2024 Recommendation #13 Action Steps Completion Date STATUS: Delayed What Will Be Done?
 Planned Actual Notes To provide high-quality customer service to residents who speak Communications Department hired a translation service in late languages other than English, the Parks and Recreation Department 2022 that has helped with written translation, and P&R has should: Step 1: Acquire translation services November 2022 November 2022 increased the number of bilingual staff to help ensure onsite staff can assist with translation needs at recreation centers and Work with the Communications Department to obtain access to a pools. contract for over-the-phone interpretation services and written materials Of the two requested Information Systems Analyst positions, transiation.
-(Priority #2) Step 3.
-Develop recruit hire new positions to support this one was funded and is currently in recruitment.
+(Phonty #2) Step 2: Develop, recruit, hire new positions to support this one was funded and is currently in recruitment.
 The other is action March 2024 unfunded.
-One of the unfunded recreation specialists is also integral to successful implementation of a marketing and social media program for communities of concern.
+One of the unfunded recreation specialists is also megrai to successiui implementation of a marketing and social media program for communities of concern.
 (Same as R7.)
-Step 3: Acquire consultant to develop and implement This plan should be done in connection with the requirements communication plan juile 2024 of R1, R2, R8, R12, and R13.
-Step 4: Develop and implement training on communication Training would follow after the communication plan is plan for department staff Ungnar 2024 established.
+Step 3: Acquire consultant to develop and implement 1000 2024 This plan should be done in connection with the requirements communication plan of R1, R2, R8, R12, and R13.
+Step 4: Develop and implement training on communication August 2024 Training would follow after the communication plan is plan for department staff , 105031 2027 established.